What Does Uber’s Electric Car Announcement Mean for its Drivers?

 The average electric car range in the zecar database is ~400 km.
 Electric cars with shorter range can still be practical, so long as they have sufficient access to fast charging points.

-If you do not have access to private charging, there is a good chance you’ll need to visit the local DC fast charger in between (i.e. during breaks) or at the end of your shift.
+If you do not have access to private charging, there is a good chance you’ll need to visit the local DC fast charging station in between (i.e. during breaks) or at the end of your shift.

 While the charging speeds of modern EVs are reasonably fast, the availability of public charging infrastructure is still limited.
 At peak times, there is a possibility you’ll be queuing up to charge your car (like waiting 40 minutes for the charger and another 40 minutes to charge).